oneeve8/kobble-data/content/markdown.md

 ***

 # List
-To create a list use an asterisk * with a space before the list item to create a bullet point, or just use numbers.
+To create a list, use an asterisk * with a space before the list item to create a bullet point, or just use numbers.
 Indent and then use an asterisk * for a hollow bullet point.

 Syntax Example: